mylwzz/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+There is a tiny microlag noticeable between the color on the controller versus the phone screen.
+The sync, however, was extremely intuitive.
+I think it would've been nice to implement preset color changing functions, like blink or fade or breathe, but I get the point of the project is to test our creativity and push the boundaries, while giving us only the very basically functioning tools.

 ## Part D. Wizard the device